blog

 • Arrange for recurring one-on-one meetings

-Without managers invested in coaching and developing their team, very little learning is likely to happen.
-They pay attention to the inherent ways people think, feel and behave, and they use this understanding to simultaneously develop people and get the best business outcomes.
+Without managers invested in coaching and developing their teams, very little learning is likely to happen.
+They pay attention to the inherent ways people think, feel, and behave, and they use this understanding to simultaneously develop people and get the best business outcomes.
 Managers who want to be effective in their roles must be willing to coach, engage, support, and teach their employees.
 As the best managers know, the rewards will be well worth the effort.

 To learn how your company culture can attract and retain the modern generation of talent, read 6 Ways to Build a Workplace Culture for Millennials